Skip to main content

 Educate staff about documentation

 All nursing home facility staff should be on the same page when it comes to documenting and reporting care.
-Consider holding a staff meeting to go over the main points of documentation with your attending physician or RN in charge to emphasize the importance of including elements like:
+Consider holding a staff meeting to go over the main points of documentation with your attending physician or RN in charge.
+During this meeting, emphasize the importance of documenting elements like:

 Satisfied employees mean a better work environment and fewer complaints from residents, which can negatively impact your quality rating.
 Positive work cultures have been linked to better work attendance and performance, workforce retention, and mental health.
 It pays to ensure that your RNs, LPNs, CNAs, and other staff members are happy, healthy, and able to attend fully to their work.